eduardolm/MeetingRoom-API/README.md

 ## Testing

-Ir order to test this application, it's recommended to hava an IDE installed on the machine.
+Ir order to test this application, it's recommended to have an IDE installed on the machine.

 Clone the repository.